Setting up Pickit with a Yaskawa robot¶

 - DEFAULT GATEWAY: 0.0.0.0

-Press ENTER and CONFIRM to modify the values before rebooting the controller.
+Press ENTER and CONFIRM to modify the values.

 Setting the Pickit IP address on the robot controller¶

-After rebooting, the address of Pickit needs to be entered in a String.
+Still in normal mode, the IP address of Pickit needs to be entered in a String.
 To do this: